PuzzleFlow/tochtli/tutorials/client-notifications.md

 ## Events Listener

 We are ready to introduce the events listener to the client.
 How can the client listen to the log events?
  It needs to subscribe to the queue where events are published.
 In Tochtli the only way to do so is to create a controller.
- Exactly, our client would have it's own controller (our service already has a client class for publishing messages).
+ More precisely, our client will have it's own controller (our service already has a client class for publishing messages).

 {% highlight ruby %}
 module LogAnalyzer
   class EventsController < Tochtli::BaseController
     on EventOccurred, :handle, routing_key: 'log.events.*'

     def handle
       handler.call(message.severity, message.timestamp, message.message)
     end

     protected

     def handler
       raise "Internal Error: handler not set for EventsController" unless env.has_key?(:handler) env[:handler]